S1D1T1/metaDataBot/README.md

 Built on [Defxult/Discord Bot](https://github.com/Defxult/Discord.swift)

 This bot can post the image generation parameters stored in the metadata of an image, posted to your Discord server.
-When discussing and sharing AI images, its common to want to see how an image was created.
-Without such a tool as this, users must download the image and open in some app to see that info.
-Much more convenient to view that info inline.
+When discussing and sharing AI images, one typically wishes to see how an image was created.
+Without such a tool, users must download the image and open in some app to see that info.
+This bot displays it conveniently inline.

 metaDataBot is public, and available for install on any Discord server. metaDataBot requires **PRESENCE INTENT**, **SERVER MEMBERS INTENT**, and **MESSAGE CONTENT INTENT** on your server. metaDataBot runs on MacOS. metaDataBot doesn't like it when you take about them in the third person, even though they're standing right there.

 ### Usage

-Bot can react to all images, or none, or just on request.
+Bot can respond to all images, or none, or just on request.
 It can post just the image prompts, or their full list of parameters.
 It also works via DM - DM an image to get its parameters.
 You can summon the bot with @ParamPeek to see parameters of the most recently posted image in a channel.
 type `exifbot help` to see its commands

 >exifbot help